 We went away for a few days and left our dogs with a family friend.
 Her dog and cat both had preventative dog flea and tick treatments (topical), but we had stopped treating our dogs about 8 weeks earlier.
 Our friend didn't realize that there were fleas in her home because her animals showed no signs of the pests – thanks to their topical treatments.

 Needless to say, both of our girls got fleas while we were gone and brought them into our home.
-At first it was only a few, so we didn't notice.
+At first, it was only a few, so we didn't notice.
 We also have two cats that we had also stopped treating for fleas and ticks.
 After about a week, we began to notice that we now had a huge problem.

-It's safe to say that we learned our lesson the hard way after bathing all four animals, giving them all a preventative topical treatment, using the best flea pills for dogs and treating our home to get rid of the fleas.
+It's safe to say that we learned our lesson the hard way after bathing all four animals, giving them all a preventative topical treatment, using the best flea pills for dogs, and treating our home to get rid of the fleas.
 We won't be making that mistake again.
 We've since switched to using a homemade remedy for flea treatment that has worked very well, and I wanted to share a few with you all.

-I'd love to hear about the natural treatments that YOU have used with your pets or any first-hand experience you've had with any of these remedies as well, so please share those below and let's discuss!
+I'd love to hear about the natural treatments that YOU have used with your pets or any first-hand experience you've had with any of these remedies as well, so please share those below, and let's discuss!

 9 Home Remedies for Dog's Fleas and Ticks

 - A flea's life span goes through four stages.
 Research has shown about 5 percent of the fleas that infest your home are adults.
-The bulk of indoor flea populations are made up of pupae (10 percent), larvae (35 percent) and… [read further]
+The bulk of indoor flea populations are made up of pupae (10 percent), larvae (35 percent), and… [read further]

 You also need to be aware of the warning signs of fleas.
 Your dog may not scratch incessantly at first, but there are still noticeable signs that can alert you to fleas before your home is completely infested.
-This article from Grandma's Home Remedies explains the many early warning signs if fleas.
+This article from Grandma's Home Remedies explains the many early warning signs of fleas.

 - Becoming familiar with the following signs of a flea infestation can help you gain a quicker upper hand on fleas in your home: Droppings (also called “flea dirt”) on the coat of your pet, Seeing flea eggs on… [read further]

 Earth Easy is a website designed to share information on sustainable living.
 Part of sustainable living is using natural products, and they have some great tips for getting rid of fleas naturally in this article.
-They give you remedies for getting rid of fleas from inside your home and tips on how to reduce the number fleas outside your home as well.
+They give you remedies for getting rid of fleas from inside your home and tips on how to reduce the number of fleas outside your home as well.

 - You can trap fleas by placing a dish of soapy water under a night light near where your pet sleeps.
-Fleas are attracted to warm light and will drown in the soapy water.
+Fleas are attracted to warm light and will drown in soapy water.
 This works for adult fleas only, but with diligence, can… [read further]

 PetMD also weighs in on the subject, explaining that natural remedies can help to reduce your carbon footprint and may also be better for your pet in the long run.
 This article explains different remedies that you can use to protect yourself and your pets from fleas and ticks.
 I also like that they point out which remedies work for dogs but are not safe for cats.